0xilis/libNeoAppleArchive/docs/NeoAAArchiveGeneric.md

 # NeoAAArchiveGeneric

 NeoAAArchiveGeneric is a type that is for representing a generic Apple Archive.
-This means it can represent RAW, LZFSE, and ZLIB compressed Apple Archives.
-It is intended to support LZBITMAP, LZ4 and LZMA compression, however this has not yet been added to libNeoAppleArchive (although LZBITMAP is in the aea side).
+This means it can represent RAW, LZFSE, ZLIB, and LZBITMAP compressed Apple Archives.
+It is intended to support LZ4 and LZMA compression in the future, however this has not yet been added to libNeoAppleArchive.
 It holds the uncompressed, raw `NeoAAArchivePlain` in the `raw` field.

 The [short name variant](ShortNameVariants.md) for this type is `NeoArchiveGeneric`.